Kikalina is from Malta and enjoys sharing facts and tidbits about Maltese culture and traditions.

 Vetches (Gulbiena or Gurbiena) are grown in Malta to be used as a Christmas decoration.
-Malta is a tiny island in the middle of the Mediterrenean sea that is very religious as a country.
-For the Maltese people, amongst the most important Christmas decoration is the crib, which represents the grotto in which baby Jesus was born.
-According to the ancient Maltese tradition, light deprived vetch seeds are grown over a period of a few weeks and placed next to the statue of the baby Jesus in the manger.
+Malta is a tiny island country in the middle of the Mediterranean Sea that is culturally very religious.
+For the Maltese people, one of the most important Christmas decorations is the crib, which represents the grotto in which baby Jesus was born.
+According to ancient Maltese tradition, light-deprived vetch seeds are grown over a period of a few weeks and placed next to the statue of the baby Jesus in the manger.
 This is done to decorate the crib.

-Light deprived vetches grow white and stringy and can also be used for crafts.
+Light-deprived vetches grow white and stringy and can also be used for crafts.
 An example would be growing it as hair or a beard for a toy figure.

 Here is an easy guide explaining the few steps involved in growing vetches.

 - vetches (vetch seeds are easily available on Amazon or in a garden/gardening shop)

 - cotton wool or sawdust or tissue paper